nansencenter/NERSC-HYCOM-CICE/README.md

 * [modeltools](https://github.com/knutalnersc/modeltools), a collection of various tools ..

-# Retrieval and compilation of code
+# Retrieval of code and tools

 ## Retrieving NERSC-HYCOM-CICE
 Clone code from main repository (TODO: Fix when moved/use markdown)